What is Local SEO?

 As Google now recognises the local intent behind these search terms, it will display results to match that search intent.
 In fact, if Google knows your location or you are using Google maps, it will not even require a ‘near me’ or ‘geo modifier’ to understand a queries local intent.

-This has been a great development for small local businesses, as it now enables them to compete with larger multinational companies who would have previously beaten them to the top of the SERP (search engine result page) positions.
+This has been a great development for small local businesses.
+This is because it now enables them to compete with larger multinational companies who would have previously beaten them to the top of the SERP (search engine result page) positions.

 Local SEO Facts